-Today, she combines her skills as a performer and educator to provide unique "sense of place" programs and tools that enrich lives, engage communities, empower creative story-making and inspire stewardship and conservation.
+Today, she combines her skills as a performer and educator to provide unique sense-of place programs that inspire stewardship and conservation.
 Through her performances and educational work, she guides individuals, communities, professionals and organizations in exploring their personal connection to place

 Raised in Chevy Chase, Maryland Erica was exposed to traditional folk and bluegrass music through family escapades to the surrounding regions of rural Virginia, West Virginia and Maryland.
-In college, when she began writing songs in earnest, Erica was inspired by independent singer.songwriters such as Joni Mitchel, Joan Armatrading, Nanci Griffith, Shawn Colvin and Mary Chapin Carpenter.
+In college, when she began writing songs in earnest, Erica was inspired by independent singer.songwriters such as Joni Mitchell, Joan Armatrading, Nanci Griffith, Shawn Colvin and Mary Chapin Carpenter.

 Erica has also been deeply inspired by writers such as Aldo Leopold, Annie Dillard, Barbara Kingsolver, Terry Tempest Williams and the poet Mary Oliver.

 Erica was also a frequent participant in the Northampton Songwriter Group, which then included fellow songwriters Dar Williams, Cliff Eberhardt, Annie Gallup, Jim Henry and more.

 In 2001 she offered her first "Soulful Sense of Place" workshop, for the Spring Earth Festival at the Murie Center in Jackson, Wyoming.
-Home to Mardy Murie, often refered to the as the mother of conservation (who she got to sing for!)
+Home to Mardy Murie, often referred to the as the mother of conservation (who she got to sing for!)
 It was there she back to bring her work full circle.

 After a decade of touring and witnessing the growing sprawl that was changing many of her favorite places, she decided to more actively offer her Soulful Landscape programs.
 Over the past decade, she has offered her work connecting people to place at conference, learning centers and public events across the country.

 Erica lives north of Northampton, Massachusetts in the hilltown of Colrain in a 100-year-old little house beside a rushing brook, surrounded by her neighbor's 750-acre dairy and maple sugar farm.